stealthBS/demo1-repo/AI notes.md

 Basically there's a rule which we need to follow while prompting i.e. :
 We basically keeps 6 things in mind that is : ROLE, CONTEXT, INSTRUCTIONS, . . . . .
-Now based on this if we try to craft a command then it looks like :
+Now based on this if we try to craft a prompt then it looks like :
 ROLE : *`You are a writin coach who helps. . . .`*